mike-sole/machine-learning-building-blocks/_posts/2024-04-06-1_weighted_sum.md

 # Interpretation

-The weighted sum can be used to determine the strength of correlation between lists of numbers (vectors).
+The weighted sum can be used to determine the similarity between lists of numbers (vectors).
 As an example, Mike rated his movie category preferences as follows:
 - Action: 10 / 10
 - Sci-fi: 5 / 10
 - Comedy: 7 / 10